 CEENTA’s eye doctors are experts in providing eye examinations and making sure you get the proper corrective lens prescription.
 No matter how far apart your eyes are, vision-wise, we’ll help you see clearly.

 This blog is for informational purposes only.
 For specific medical questions, please consult your doctor.
-Would you like an appointment with Dr. Nassar?
-Call 704-295-3000.
-You can also schedule an appointment online or through myCEENTAchart.
+You can schedule an appointment with a CEENTA eye doctor online or through myCEENTAchart.